Renters Insurance: What It Covers, Costs & Why You Need It

 What Does Renters Insurance Cover?

-Renters insurance is built around three core coverage areas that work together to protect you financially as a tenant.
+Renters insurance (technically an HO-4 policy) is built around four core coverage areas that work together to protect you financially as a tenant.
 Understanding each one helps you determine how much coverage you actually need.
+Learn more about the structure of an HO-4 insurance policy and how it differs from other home insurance forms.

 Personal Property Coverage